Tuffyk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 4.
 Display the last 10 lines of the file passwd Task 5. display the first 10 lines of the file passwd Task 6.
 Displays the third line of the file iacta
+Task 7.
+Creates a file wit the given name and content